30-year mortgage rates

 "Thus, we expect mortgage rates to fluctuate near historic lows through the summer before beginning to climb this fall," she said.
 “Those who haven’t yet taken advantage of low rates to buy a home or refinance still have the opportunity to do so this summer."

-Despite record-low mortgage rates, there are still millions of homeowners who have not refinanced their homes in the last year-plus.
-Online real estate marketplace Zillow recently found 78% of eligible U.S. homeowners did not refinance their homes between April 2020 and April 2021.
+Despite record-low mortgage rates, millions of homeowners have not refinanced their homes in the last year-plus.
+Online real estate marketplace Zillow recently found 78% of eligible U.S. homeowners did not refinance between April 2020 and April 2021.

 Of those who did, almost half saved $300 or more per month on their mortgages.

 If you’re considering a refi, give some thought to your history as a borrower.
 Have you checked your credit score lately?
 The best mortgage rates tend to go to borrowers with the highest credit scores, so find out where yours stands and see if you need to improve it by a few points.

 If your credit history includes a crushing amount of high-interest debt, mortgage lenders may have doubts about your ability to handle a home loan, too.
 So consider taking out a single, lower-interest debt consolidation loan to cut your interest costs and clear that debt off your books sooner.

 Once the time comes to start weighing your mortgage options, be sure to compare offers from at least five lenders.
 Multiple studies have determined that five is the magic number for scoring the best mortgage rate for your budget.